Notice: Information on this website is currently being updated.

 1.2 Some important features of the Bai-Murabaha mode of investment

-a) The client (buyer) requests the Bank to purchase particular goods and promises to purchase the same from the bank at a price fixed by charging profit over the cost price.
+a) The client (buyer) requests the Bank to purchase particular goods and promises to purchase the same from the bank at a price fixed by charging profit over the cost price. b) Under the Bai-Murabaha mode of investment there is no scope to increase the price once it is fixed. c) After buying the goods, the Bank has to bear all the risk until goods are actually delivered to the client.

-In the import business, the importer provides an irrevocable letter of authority to the ank to import specific goods on behalf of him (the client) from the foreign seller and romises to buy the same from the Bank.
+Import of goods under Bai-Murabaha mode of investment In the import business, the importer provides an irrevocable letter of authority to the ank to import specific goods on behalf of him (the client) from the foreign seller and romises to buy the same from the Bank.
 In this case, the Bank is designated as a onsignee in the Bill of lading and later on the Bank hands over the same to the mporter through endorsement i.e. the ownership of the goods is transferred to the mporter.
 As per uniform customs and practices, the seller lodges his claim or places claim for dues to the buyer’s Bank through the bill of exchange and the buyer’s bank discharges the claim on behalf of the buyer.
 The above import system is fully approved/ supported by the Islamic Shariah.

 1.3 Investment in imports by Islami Banking branches